Pay, Time Off & Work Hour Calculators

 Example biweekly paycheck calculation

-If you earn $25 per hour and work 40 regular hours each week, two-week regular pay is $2,000.
+If you earn $25 per hour and work 40 regular hours in each workweek, two-week regular pay is $2,000.

 What to check